anvaka/pplay/README.md

 # Audio channel

 It is possible to make audio channel accessible to a shader.
-I'm still not sure what is the best way to model this (your suggestions are welcome), but here is how it is constructed now.
+I'm still not sure what is the best way to model this (your suggestions are appreciated!), but here is how it is constructed now.

 Each of the `512` columns in the texture row represent a frequency, encoded in `rgba` format: